FANTASY FALLS · good between 800 and 600 cfs of inflow to Salt Springs

 from you keep it calibrated)

-the gauge went dark late 2025, so paddler confirms keep it honest
+The gauge went dark late 2025, so paddler reports now confirm the come-in

 Track record — every call since 2016